(AND MATEUS “TRANSITIONED”)

 The Mateus Rosé brand was established during the early years of WWII because the wine industry of neutral Portugal needed a place other than war-torn Europe to sell its wines.
 An enterprising Portuguese producer hastily conceived a new wine for export to their former colony Brazil— a slightly sweet and slightly fizzy blend from red and white grapes in an unusual, flask-shaped bottle bearing the borrowed name and image of the historic and private Mateus Estate.
 Thirty years and many millions of cases later, Mateus was the most popular tipple of pre-wine boom America and much of the civilized world.
 Luminaries from Queen Elizabeth to Jimi Hendrix to André the Giant were known to drink it.
 Elton John sang about it.
 It dominated the wine trade like no other single bottle before or since, popular even when empty— its unique original package, once a staple on 1970’s dorm-room windowsills and shelves, is now a popular (and expensive) item on eBay.

-In other words, to the soul-less, ignorant suits who actually run this world, the Mateus brand was crying out to be “updated,” and, of course, completely ruined.
+In other words, to the soul-less, ignorant suits who actually run this world, the Mateus brand was crying out to be “updated,” and, in the process, completely ruined.

 And so we mourn the sacrifice of yet another Good Thing on the altar of Change For Its Own Sake… and another thoroughly pointless loss.
 It is surely true that no knowledgeable wine drinker ever mistook the old Mateus for serious wine— indeed, to trained professional palates (including my own) it was as aesthetically inconsequential as surf music… and yet no less delicious a guilty pleasure.
 In the generalized category of post WWII market-shifting beverages, I’d say that Mateus belongs in the Pantheon of Mega-Successes right alongside Perrier Water and Miller Lite.